classmodel/class-web/packages/class/README.md

 The `then` block can define additional properties that are required when the `if` property is true.

 See existing Config type in `src/config.ts` file on how to define the TypeScript type of a new `if/then/else` block.

-#### ui:widget

-Some property you would like to have a different input widget for.
-This widget can be chosen by setting the `ui:widget` key to a string value.
-Valid values are

-- `textarea` for a text area input

-#### Supported types

-The form generation can handle the following types:

-- string
-- number
-- boolean
-- array of numbers: The form will display a text input that can be filled with a comma separated list of numbers.

 ## Linter